vanthaiunghoa/kit/examples/hellosvc_doc.md

-# Practice generating microservice [hello]
+# A Practice for generate microservice [hello]

-It contained some features:
+It contains some features:

-- With gRPC transport
+- gRPC transport
 - Customize pb dir
-- import proto file
+- import proto file from other dir

 ## 1. Create a service
 ```bash